QuentinBubu/Fight-Game/README.md

 # Fight-Game
-A game where you battle with you firends
+A game where you battle with you firends!

 ---
 ## Protected by license